-1. Supporting Communities Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required Likelihood 3 x Impact 4 = High 12 Communities are likely to be negatively impacted due to the current rate of inflation driven (in part) by a high utility price, and the knock-on implication this is having to the cost of food, whilst in the context of a sustained inflated fuel price.
+0 • 1.
+Supp oorting Communities Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required Likelihood 3 x Impact 4 = High 12 Communities are likely to be negatively impacted due to the current rate of inflation driven (in part) by a high utility price, and the knock-on implication this is having to the cost of food, whilst in the context of a sustained inflated fuel price.
 This will create additional pressures on local businesses and job security.
 Communities are impacted through a shortage of housing including affordable housing Supply being delivered within the District.
+Communities can also require support during significant adverse environmental events.
 The Council needs to do more to support communities with enhanced digital channels for transacting and communicating with the Council.
-There will also be some challenges around the delivery of the Freeport.
-A. Targeted funding streams and support for voluntary and community sectors B. Engagement in discussions of fundamental activities such as Solent Freeport and County Deals C. Close working partnerships with key stakeholders such as the Community Safety Partnership and the Skills Advisory Group D. Effectively review and apply the Council's Local Plan, including active monitoring of the implementation, while proactively working with developers to provide enabling infrastructure and continuously reviewing the Local Plan.
-E. Roll-out Digital Strategy prioritising customer needs.
-F. Corporate Plan 2020-2024 and the development of the next Corporate Plan in 2023 G. Collaborative working with key partners through the Cost of Living Steering Group to implement a Poverty Action Plan H. Establishment of a referral system to aid vulnerable residents I. Regular engagement with the voluntary sector J. Participation on the board and its sub-committees of Solent Freeport Consortium Limited, ensuring collaborative working and shared goal achievement to advance the economic, social and environmental well-being of the District K. The Council's Housing Revenue Account is actively seeking opportunities to bring forward additional affordable homes within the District, under Council ownership.
-Likelihood 2 x Impact 3 = Medium 6 A. Allocate resource to support Corporate Plan priorities B. Continue to work in partnership for example with the Solent Freeport and with other public sector partners to explore new and existing opportunities to deliver to residents and businesses C. Understanding the results from the resident survey and taking stock of these learning points to ensure they feed into the Corporate Plan 2025- 2028 D. Continued support to the Cost of Living Steering Group is provided, bringing a multi-agency approach to tackling issues affecting the most vulnerable in the community, working alongside the Local Partnership Campaign Manager to explore and promote further support to household.
+There will also be some challenges around the delivery of the and Freeport and in the Analogue to digital switchover by 2025. and community sectors.
+B. Engagement in discussions of fundamental activities such as Solent Freeport and County Deals.
+C. Close working partnerships with key stakeholders such as the Community Safety Partnership and the Skills Advisory Group.
+D. Effectively review and apply the Council's Local Likelihood 2 x Impact 3 = Medium 6 A. Allocate resource to support Corporate Plan priorities.
+Progress update: Alignment of resource to priorities to take effect after finalisation of 24-28 corporate plan.
+B. Continue to work in partnership for example with the Solent Freeport and with other public sector partners to explore new and existing opportunities to deliver to residents and businesses.
+Progress update: Having agreed New Forest priorities for delivery through the Solent Freeport with the Future New Forest Growth Board and Waterside Steering group build into a delivery plan for Cabinet approval.
+C. Understanding the results from the resident survey and taking stock of these learning points to ensure they feed into the Corporate Plan 2025- 2028.
+Progress update: Subject to consultation and final approval in April 2024, deliver actions arising from new Corporate Plan objectives, under the People priority of Helping those in our community with the greatest need.
+D. Continued support to the Cost of Living Steering Group is provided, bringing a multi-agency approach to tackling issues affecting the most vulnerable in the community, working alongside the Local Partnership Campaign Manager to explore and promote further support to household.
+Progress update: Council Wide Cost of Living group who have an Action Plan which is reviewed and updated.

 E. Continuing to explore all housing enabling avenues across planning and housing.